 Years of Experience

-Those with one to four years of experience at the company can expect to make approximately $33K per year on average.
-When we consider tenure, a substantial portion of employees (33 percent) have been working for five to nine years and make $40K annually on average.
+Workers who have been with the company for more than one year but less than five can make about $34K per year on average.
+The largest fraction of Taco Bell Corporation people (34 percent) have been working for five to nine years and earn around $40K annually on average.

 Certifications and Degrees